b---c/oauth-token-bff/main.md

 ```
 It is worth noting that the backend isn't bound to any specific rule and is free to return any information it deems necessary in this message in the context of the application (frontend and backend) own requirements.
 ## Error
-In case the frontend sends a request to bff-sessioninfo in thre absence of a valid secure session and/ot thru a TLS secure channel, the backend will return an error as described in (#ATErrorNoRT).
+In case the frontend sends a request to bff-sessioninfo in the absence of a valid secure session and/or through a TLS secure channel, the backend will return an error as described in (#ATErrorNoRT).
 For any other error situation, the backend is free to determine what to signal to the frontend.
 TODO seems a bit weak... maybe a generic error?

 # Acknowledgements {#Acknowledgements}